 I'm continuing my folktale picture book series with Native American stories.
 Although I titled this list "Native American folktales," I believe it would be more correct to say "traditional stories" (you can correct me in the comments); I have also limited this list to North America (excluding Mexico).

-While November is Native American Heritage Month, the perfect time to share these folktales with your kids is actually all year round.
+While November is Native American Heritage Month in the United States, the perfect time to share these folktales with your kids is actually all year round.

-As I mentioned in my introduction to African Folktales, these books are not substitutes for contemporary American Indian stories.
+As I mentioned in my introduction to African Folktales, these books are not substitutes for contemporary American Indian, First Nations, or Native Alaskan stories.
 In addition, it's important to remind kids that Indigenous Peoples in North American are a diverse group.
-One tribe's population is not interchangeable with another.
+One tribe or nation's population is not interchangeable with another.
 Where possible, I've indicated the origin of the folktale recounted in the picture books, below.

 For more recommended stories, I suggest the website American Indians in Children's Literature.
 Ms. Reese has an excellent article, "Proceed with Caution: Using Native American Folktales in the Classroom."

 (Note: book covers and titles are affiliate links that may earn this blog commission.)

 Tasunka: A Lakota Horse Legend by Donald F. Montileaux.
 Brilliant illustrations capture the beauty and movement of the magnificent horse in this retelling of a Lakota legend.
 Legend has it that long before the White man appeared, the Lakota tamed the wild horses, bringing prosperity to their people.
 But after they misused the power of the horse, The Great Spirit takes them away for hundreds of years.
 The book includes further information on the importance of the horse for the Lakota as well as additional resources.
 Bilingual.